-Where possible and appropriate, the Association will utilize community supports to ensure that participants’ needs are met.
+Where possible and appropriate, the Society will utilize community supports to ensure that participants’ needs are met.
 We will partner with other community agencies and services to assist individuals to achieve their goals and build community.

 4. Reliance on Individual and Family Satisfaction